fivdi/bme280/README.md

 the typical measurement time is 98 milliseconds.

 #### maximumMeasurementTime()
+Returns the maximum measurement time in milliseconds.

-The maximum measurement time depends on the selected values for humidity, pressure and temperature oversampling. maximumMeasurementTime returns the maximum measurement time in milliseconds.
+The maximum measurement time depends on the selected values for humidity, pressure and temperature oversampling.

 If OVERSAMPLE.X1 (the default) is used for humidity, pressure and temperature oversampling, the maximum measurement time is 10 milliseconds.